konestribe/LC-note/String.md

 # 3. non-continous substring with optimized condition
 If question is not asking for contiguous substring, when it comes to optimized conditions, we can think about below data structures
  - Stack: stack can hold intermediate results **in sequence** based on certain criteria.
+ - BinarySearch: If we can record the index for all chars in an array, we could know if we will be able to form up certain non-continuous substring
+ -
 ## 3.1 LC Smallest Subsequence of Distinct Characters
  - Practise: [link](https://leetcode.com/problems/smallest-subsequence-of-distinct-characters/)
  - Solutions: